meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 such perils.

 In the meantime I had a better chance, as I supposed, before me.
-North of Haulbowline Head, the land runs in a long way, leaving at low tide a long stretch of yellow sand.
-To the north of that, again, there comes another cape--Cape of the Woods, as it was marked upon the chart--buried in tall green pines, which descended to the margin of the sea.
+North of [:Haulbowline Head](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg), the land runs in a long way, leaving at low tide a long stretch of yellow sand.
+To the north of that, again, there comes another cape--[:Cape of the Woods](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg), as it was marked upon the chart--buried in tall green pines, which descended to the margin of the sea.

-I remembered what Silver had said about the current that sets northward along the whole west coast of Treasure Island, and seeing from my position that I was already under its influence, I preferred to leave Haulbowline Head behind me and reserve my strength for an attempt to land upon the kindlier-looking Cape of the Woods.
+I remembered what Silver had said about the current that sets northward along the whole west coast of Treasure Island, and seeing from my position that I was already under its influence, I preferred to leave [:Haulbowline Head](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg) behind me and reserve my strength for an attempt to land upon the kindlier-looking [:Cape of the Woods](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg).

 There was a great, smooth swell upon the sea.
 The wind blowing steady and gentle from the south, there was no contrariety between that and the